 Prioritize.

 As a practicing minimalist, I work at living intentionally.
-Yet I put pressure on myself to show up as a legit coach, but then a wonderful thing happened.
-I let go and in doing so was able to see clearly what was most important – connecting with the kids and having fun.
+Yet, I put pressure on myself to show up as a legit coach for these little guys.
+Then, a wonderful thing happened.
+I let go.
+In doing so, I was able to see what was most important – working together and having fun.

 Keep it simple.